gurunandan-bhat/Kelp-Module-ValidateTiny/README.md

     # $result is now a Validate::Tiny object

-Second you can pass it a name ('on\_fail') and value (a template filename) pair.
+Second you can pass it a name ('on\_error') and value (a template filename) pair.
 If your data passed the validation, the return value is the usual V::T object.
-However, if validation fails, the function does not return but renders the template file that you passed it with the same parameters (get, post, named) that it received plus an additional key 'error' that points to a hashref whose key value pairs are the field names and error messages.
+However, if validation fails, the validate method returns an object that has a "response" method in addition to all the Validate::Tiny methods.

     my $result = $self->validate(
         $rules,
         on_error => 'form'
     );

-    # You reached here because all validations passed.
-    # You can now call $result->data to get the filtered
+    return $result->response unless $result->success # form.tt rendered
+    ...
-    # validated data
+    # Your data was valid here
+    ...
+    # Return some other response

+Note that calling $result->response if your validations succeeded is a fatal error.
+The template (form.tt in the code above) is rendered with a hashref that contains the key-value pairs of valid parameters plus a key "error" that points to another hashref with names of invalid parameters as keys and the corresponding error messages as values.
+So if your parameters were

+    {id => 41, lang => 'Perl', version => '5.10'}

+and id was found to be invalid with your rules/checks, then the template 'form.tt' renderer is passed the following hashref:

+    {
+    	lang => 'Perl',
+    	version => '5.10',
+    	error {
+    		id => 'The answer is 42, not 41',
+    	}
+    }

-This can be useful with a construct like `[% error.name | name %]`
+This can be useful with a construct like `[% error.name || name %]`
 in your template.

 Third, you can pass some additional values that will be passed "as is"" to the